 • Specialty sites

 For men and adolescents with gynecomastia, there’s a specialty site that can be a valuable resource: gynecomastia.org.
-We spend time answering questions on the site every week, as do other man boob specialists, for New York patients as well as guys around the world we will never see in person.
+We spend time answering questions on the site every week, as do other man boob focused plastic surgeons, for South Florida patients as well as guys around the world we will never see in person.

 “Oh ho!” you might say.
 “You have paid to be featured on the site!”
 Yes, it’s true.
 We pay for our profile on the gynecomastia.org.
 But think about this for a moment.
 According to the Aesthetic Society, the keepers of plastic surgery statistics for decades, there were just under 9,000 gynecomastia surgeries performed last year.
 This is not a huge pie to split, compared to liposuction (just under 300,000) and breast augmentation (about 250,000), for instance.

-For most of our colleagues on the site, and for us here in New York, man boob surgery is more than a specialty.
+For most of our colleagues on the site, and for us as well, man boob surgery is more than a specialty.
 It’s akin to a calling—we have great interest in helping men and boys with the condition for a variety of reasons.
 Some of us have had gynecomastia, a few of us are fitness enthusiasts.
 Many have deep understanding of the effect that growing a pair of breasts can have on a man.
 That’s why we support the site.

 Here are some additional steps to take to get a feel for gynecomastia surgeons you’re considering.